 2. Connect with people

 Talking, listening and spending time with other people helps you feel connected.
-Whether it’s spending quality time with family members, friends, workmates, sports groups or local clubs, building a network of positive relationships with others will help support your wellbeing and happiness.
+Whether it’s spending quality time with family members, friends, workmates, sports groups or local clubs, building a network of positive and meaningful relationships with others supports your wellbeing and happiness.
+Studies find close relationships, more than money or fame, are what keep people happy.

 3. Take care of your body